Skip to main content

 Transportation Improvement Program

-The Department of Roads uses a mix of preventative maintenance, rehabilitation, and construction fixes best suited for each individual situation.
+The Department of Roads uses a mix of preventative maintenance, rehabilitation, and reconstruction fixes best suited for each individual situation.
 Below are programs MCDR uses to improve Macomb County's transportation infrastructure while delivering the greatest value to residents, motorists, and our community.

 Construction